-New EEGLAB toolboxes for advanced EEG signal processing:
+Some new EEGLAB plug-in toolboxes for advanced EEG signal processing

 NFT - 3-D head and source location modeling